-In Section 2 of this paper, we review the Bayesian theory of posterior predictive model checking (which we recommend as a method for interpreting statistical graphics even if Bayesian inference is not being used to fit the model).
+Section 2 of this article reviews the Bayesian theory of posterior predictive model checking (which we recommend as a method for interpreting statistical graphics even if Bayesian inference is not being used to fit the model).
 Section 3 applies this theory to categorize exploratory graphs in a modeling context.
-We conclude in Section 4 with a discussion of the steps that would be required to integrate graphics with complex modeling in routine statistical practice.
+Section 4 concludes with a discussion of the steps that would be required to integrate graphics with complex modeling in routine statistical practice.